Data for Tax-Calculator#

 2011 IRS public use data (puf.csv)#

-The taxdata repository also produces a weights file and growth factors file for use with the 2011 IRS-SOI Public Use File (PUF).
-For users who have purchased their own version of the 2011 PUF, the puf_weights.csv.gz and growfactors.csv files that are included in Tax-Calculator can be used along with the taxdata generated puf.csv file when using Tax-Calculator.
+The taxdata repository also produces an input variables file, weights file, and ratios file, using the 2011 IRS-SOI Public Use File (PUF).
+For users who have purchased from IRS-SOI their own version of the 2011 PUF, the puf.csv, puf_weights.csv.gz and puf_ratios.csv files from the taxdata repository, can be used by Tax-Calculator using the Records.puf_constructor(...) static method.

 We refer users of the PUF to the IRS limitations on the use of those data and their distribution.
-We also refer users of the PUF weights file and grow factors to the taxdata documentation for details on how to use these files with the PUF and to see how well the resulting tax calculations hit aggregate targets published by the IRS.
-However, we do note that analysis with a PUF-based data file tends to be more accurate than the cps.csv file and that the validation of Tax-Calculator with other microsimulation models uses the puf.csv file.
+We also refer users of the PUF input data to the taxdata documentation for details on how to use these files with the PUF and to see how well the resulting tax calculations hit aggregate targets published by the IRS.
+However, we do note that analysis with a PUF-based data file tends to be more accurate than the cps.csv file.

 2015 IRS public use data (tmd.csv)#

-The tax-microdata repository produces an input variables file (tmd.csv), a national weights file (tmd_weights.csv.gz), and a variable growth factors file (tmd_growfactors.csv) that can be used with the Tax-Calculator package beginning with the 3.6.0 release.
-The tmd.csv file is available only to Tax-Calculator users who have purchased their own version of the 2015 IRS-SOI PUF.
-For those users, those three files are avaiable from the tax-microdata repository.
-These three tmd files can be used with the Tax-Calculator Python API (using the Records.tmd_constructor() static method) or with the Tax-Calculator CLI tool, tc.
+The tax-microdata repository produces an input variables file (tmd.csv.gz), a national weights file (tmd_weights.csv.gz), and a variable growth factors file (tmd_growfactors.csv) that can be used with the Tax-Calculator package beginning with the 3.6.0 release.
+Beginning with Tax-Calculator release 6.5.0, the start year for the TMD data is 2022.
+The TMD files are available only to users who have purchased their own version of the 2015 IRS-SOI PUF.
+For those users, the TMD files are available from the tax-microdata repository.
+The three TMD files can be used with Tax-Calculator in two ways:

 Using other data with Tax-Calculator#